thecooltechguy/mlbot/README.md

 ## Need help?
 To learn more about the arguments & options that the various sub-commands support, you can always run the sub-commands with the `--help` flag.

-If you find a bug or have any other questions, please create a GitHub issue and I'd be happy to help!
+If you have any other questions, please create a GitHub discussion post and I'd be happy to help!

 ## Limitations
 ### Using this tool with an existing EKS cluster